 OTC Clearing Hong Kong Limited (OTC Clear) is a central counterparty (CCP) established by HKEX for the purpose of providing clearing and settlement services for OTC derivative transactions.
-OTC Clear is a 75% owned subsidiary of HKEX with 12 financial institutions as Founding Shareholders holding the remaining 25% of shares.
-OTC Clear currently provides clearing of inter-dealer interest rate swaps (IRS), non-deliverable currency forwards (NDF) and cross currency swaps (CCS).
+OTC Clear is a 76% owned subsidiary of HKEX with 12 financial institutions as Founding Shareholders holding the remaining 24% of shares.
+OTC Clear currently provides clearing of interest rate swaps (IRS), non-deliverable currency forwards (NDF), cross currency swaps (CCS) and deliverable FX (DFX).
 The list of eligible products cleared by OTC Clear is found here.

 A party that wants to clear proprietary OTC derivatives transactions should initially apply for clearing membership.
 Prospective Clearing Members are required to fulfill various capital, legal and operational requirements to join the service.
 Detailed membership requirements are found here.

 Connection to the OTC Account Services Information System (OASIS)